 Businesses using split testing are harnessing clear wins.
 Just take a look at the results of these businesses:

-- Bing’s goal with split testing was to improve user experience and time on page.
+- Bing’s goal with split testing was to improve website conversion and user experience and time on page.
 Around 80% of its end changes were first run as tests.

 - Even though only 44% of companies are currently using split testing, one out of every eight A/B tests drives major overhauls for the organization.